Support

 Source: Kupi.com AI

-For larger-scale shopping and family leisure, DiverCity Tokyo Plaza is a great fit.
-This complex on Odaiba Island is famous not only for its stores but also for the giant Gundam robot statue at the entrance, making it a must-visit spot for photos.
+For more large-scale shopping and family leisure, DiverCity Tokyo Plaza is a great fit.
+This complex on Odaiba island is famous not only for its stores but also for the giant Gundam robot statue at the entrance, making it a must-visit for photos.

 DiverCity Tokyo Plaza.
 Illustration.